jgerstein/Functions-Assignment/Documentation1.md

 Returns float for positive and negative values of x.

 ##Other notes:
-The name is a result of my hatred for the quadratic formula.
+The name is a result of my dislike of the quadratic formula.